asked the Secretary of State for Wales whether the proposed Welsh Development Agency will be responsible to him or to the projected Welsh Assembly.

-asked the Secretary of State for Wales if he has had any recent discussions with the chairman of the Welsh Development Agency.
+asked the Secretary of State for Wales if he will make a statement on the progress of consideration of the establishment of a Welsh Development Agency.